kagb/madants/README.md

-# madants
+# MadAnts
-# ants can do everything
+# Ants can do everything